anabelyong/anabelyong.github.io/index.md

 [View PDF →](/documents/AI4BH_CW1_23205123.pdf)

 3. Using structural bioinformatics approach for GULO functionality \\
-Coursework in Bioinformatics, taught by Ian Murray. \\
 _Achieved a 95% (A1)_. \\
 [View PDF →](/documents/GULO_Bioinformatics.pdf)

 4. Purification and Quantification of protein-DNA interactions of Minichromosome Maintenance Protein (MCM) of Pyrococcus abyssi \\
-Coursework in Structure and Functions of Proteins 3, taught by Paul McLaughlin. \\
 _Achieved a 90% (A1)_. \\
 [View PDF →](/documents/MCM_Protein_Project.pdf)